-Where to eat: It's worth to pay a visit to the restaurant on Vogel, it won't disappoint you.
+Where to eat: It's worth paying a visit to the restaurant on Vogel, it won't disappoint you.
 You also won't regret it if you go to Soriska Planina around Bohinjska Bistrica.
-A couple km away in the valley, Spodnja Sorica can also be an excellent choice for a tasty lunch or dinner.
+A couple of km away in the valley, Spodnja Sorica can also be an excellent choice for a tasty lunch or dinner.

 How to get to Bohinj?

 It depends on where you're coming from, of course.

 If you are arriving from Ljubljana, you'll need to exit from the highway before Bled at Lesce (Exit 3) and drive a bit to get to Ribcev Laz.